 What Is Butylene Glycol?

 Butylene glycol is a type of organic alcohol that is derived from petroleum, distilled corn, and sugarcane.
+It is a common ingredient found in many personal care products and has been widely recognized for its anti-aging properties and positive effects in dermatology.
 This water-soluble ingredient works as an excellent texture-enhancer and is similar to propylene glycol, with the exception being that it has a lighter texture.
 In terms of appearance, it is a clear, odorless, and viscous liquid.
 It is known to have a slightly sweet taste and a bitter after-taste.

 There are four forms of butylene glycol that differ in composition and offer a wide host of skin care benefits depending on their formula and structure.